 Resident District - is to keep the student enrolled at 100% with the Service Type field marked as P: Primary.
-The resident district needs to track how long the student is placed at the Short Term Group
+The resident district needs to track how long the student is placed at the Short-Term Group Care or JDC facility and must drop the student at the resident district on the 91st consecutive school day if the student is still attending the Short-Term Group Care or JDC facility.

-Care or JDC facility and must drop the student at the resident district on the 91st consecutive school day if the student is still attending the Short Term Group Care or JDC facility.
+Attending District - will create an enrollment record showing their district as both the Resident and the Serving/Attending district for the period in which the student is attending the Short-Term Group Care or

-Attending District - will create an enrollment record showing their district as both the Resident and the Serving/Attending district for the period in which the student is attending the Short Term Group Care or JDC facility.
+JDC facility.
 The Percent Enrolled field should be marked as 100% and the Service Type field should be marked as S: Partial.
+This should read P: Primary.
+Both facilities Service Types should read Primary.